panva/node-oidc-provider/docs/README.md

 - details of the interaction that is required
 - all authorization request parameters
 - current session account ID should there be one
-- the uuid of the authorization request
+- the uid of the authorization request
 - the url to redirect the user to once interaction is finished

 oidc-provider expects that you resolve all future interactions in one go and only then redirect the User-Agent back with the results

-Once the required interactions are finished you are expected to redirect back to the authorization endpoint, affixed by the uuid of the original request and the interaction results stored in the interaction session object.
+Once the required interactions are finished you are expected to redirect back to the authorization endpoint, affixed by the uid of the original request and the interaction results stored in the interaction session object.

 The Provider instance comes with helpers that aid with getting interaction details as well as